cannandev/growth/about.md

 ---

 ## So, tell me about yourself.
 I'm Claire Annan, otherwise known as **@cannandev** on the interwebs.
-I'm a UX/UI consultant specializing in user research and experience design.
+I'm an Atlanta-based UX/UI consultant specializing in user research and experience design.
 I have a strong background in software development.
 My top UX skills are **interviewing, usability testing, wireframes, prototypes, and design systems**.
 I love helping others, removing technical obstacles that stand in their way.
 I get excited about open source technology, especially content management systems used to give back to the community.
 In my next role, I would like to work with a distributed team that **builds genuinely user-centered applications**.

 ## What companies have you worked for?
 I've worked for a wide range of companies.
 Fortune 500 to small digital agencies.
 B2C, B2B.
 Financial industry to entertainment.